Brprb08/orbital-control-simulator/TECHNICAL_README.md

 | Velocity | Kilometers/second (km/s) | ECI                        |
 | Time     | Seconds (s)      | Unity time (scaled)    |
 | Mass     | Kilograms (kg)   | Body mass (used in thrust and gravity) |

-> Note: 1 Unity unit = 10 kilometers.
-Earth radius is set to 637.8137f, matching real-world values in km.
-All physical interactions assume ECI.
-No conversions are done unless explicitly required for UI or scaling.

 ### Core Physical Constants and Body Parameters